Relative injective modules, superstability and noetherian categories: Baer-like criterion for relative injective modules

-\begin{remark} The above argument can be modified to show that $(\km)_{NF}$ is an abstract elementary class, except $\leq_{NF}$ might not refine the substructure relation, if $\dnf$ is a stable independence relation with the $(<\aleph_0)$-witness property where $(\km)_{NF}$ is as defined in \cite[8.12]{lrv1}. \end{remark}
+\begin{remark} Suppose $\Kk$ is an AEC with a stable independence relation $\dnf$ having the $(<\aleph_0)$-witness property.
+Let $\Kk_{NF}$ be defined in terms of the stable independence relation as in \cite[8.12]{lrv1}.
+The argument of Lemma \ref{deco} can be used to show that $\Kk_{NF}$ is an abstract elementary class with the exception that $\leq_{NF}$ might not refine the substructure relation. \end{remark}

 We present the main result of the section.

 \begin{theorem} Assume $(K, \M)$ satisfies Hypothesis \ref{hyp2}. $E$ is a $\K_\M$-injective module if and only if if for every $f: A \to B$ a $\M$-embedding with $A, B \in K$, $\|A\|, \| B \| \leq \text{card}(R) + \aleph_0$ and $g: A \to E$ a $R$-homomorphism there is $h : B \to E$ a $R$-homomorphism such that $h \circ f = g$. \end{theorem} \begin{proof} The forward direction is clear so we prove the backward direction.
 We show by induction on $\lambda \geq \text{card}(R) + \aleph_0$ that for every $A \leq_\M B$, $g: A \to E$ a $R$-homomorphism and $\| B \| \leq \lambda$ there is $g: B \to E$ extending $f$.
 This is enough as $K$ is closed under isomorphisms.